-Are you investigating what it takes to become a Medical Transcriptionist?
+Are you investigating how to become a Medical Transcriptionist and what the career entails?
 The main Medical Transcriptionist job duties are to convert audio recordings made by healthcare professionals into written reports.
 These audio recordings may describe emergency room visits, operations, chart reviews as well as office visits.

 As part of the transcribing process Medical Transcriptionists will also translate medical abbreviations into full form, find errors and missing information in a report, and enter medical reports into electronic health records systems.

-According to O*NET, 56% of Transcriptionists have a post-secondary certificate (and more have at least some college experience).
+According to O*NET, 56% of Transcriptionists have a postsecondary certificate (and more have at least some college experience).
 So while most Medical Transcriptionists may have earned a postsecondary education, it is not a requirement.
-Many employers prefer to hire those who have completed post-secondary training due to the understanding of medical terminology, anatomy and other factors required to perform the job. [ii]
+According to the Bureau of Labor Statistics, many employers prefer to hire those who have completed postsecondary training due to the understanding of medical terminology, anatomy and other factors required to perform the job.

 Medical Transcriptionist Salary Potential